top of page

 b.
 Gutenberg printed the largest Bible on his newly invented printing press.

 c.
-The original Geneva Bible was the largest Bible ever printed.
+The original Great Bible was the largest Bible ever printed.

 30. How is salvation obtained?

 b.
-You earn it by obeying the Ten Commandments and doing good works.
+You earn salvation by obeying the Ten Commandments and doing good works.

 c.
-Accepting the gift of grace that God gives us for believing in the Good News.
+Salvation is a gift of grace that God bestows upon us when we believe in the Good News.

 Humorous 1950s words and phrases: